datamesh-governance/datamesh-governance.com/operating-model/msteams-channels.md

 - Uncluttered

 ## Automation
-- Integration with Confluence to post updates on page changes to `#datamesh-governance-updates` automatically
+- Integration with Confluence to post updates on page changes to `Governance Updates` automatically